jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Picture: almost the same as text code.
 Clauses are put in dashed rectangles. >

-When you don’t use math language it will look as follows:
+When you don’t use math language it might look as follows:

 < Picture: See paper. >